Cecilia-xu/Leetcode/243/Solution.md

 }
 ```
 Note:<br>
 This is a more efficient solution because we can avoid to update minDistance even though position is not updated!!
-We can just compare and update minDistance when position[i] is updated.